superoo7/superoo7.github.io/content/posts/chasm-scout-architecture-design.md

 The key to building this is “Subtraction.”
 We had to pick what was important and what was not.
 We frequently discussed what features we could ship and what to deprioritize.

-We initially considered launching Chasm on Bittensor, but scaling beyond 10k nodes on Bittensor is not only expensive but also tough, dealing with Asynchronous in Python and the overhead of blockchain using Polkadot as a base.
+We initially considered launching Chasm on Bittensor, but scaling beyond 10k nodes on Bittensor is not only expensive but also tough, dealing with Asynchronous in Python and the overhead of blockchain (Bittensor is a forked of Polkadot).

 With a lean team, we decided to implement a lightweight “Orchestrator” and consider >10k scouts running concurrently.
 This design allows for vertical scaling of Orchestrator if needed at an early stage, with consensus achieved through a “Horizontal Scaling” mindset.